Surrogate models for lightcurves and photosphere properties of Type II supernovae: Surrogate model

 We further investigate the residuals across our test data to see if there are any patterns of failure with our surrogate model.
 In particular, in Fig.~\ref{fig:residuals}, we show $1\sigma$ distribution on the normalised residuals as a function of time from the full sample of our $30000$ testing data.
 First, we draw attention to the luminosity residuals, which indicates a discrepancy between our surrogate model and the testing data of as large as $15\%$ at $t \sim 1$d, which could influence our results when performing inference if unaccounted for.
-Our residuals also highlight an unusual peak at $\approx 100$days for all models, this is likely a product of a numerical noise in some simulations at these epochs.
+Our residuals also highlight a peak at $\approx 100$days for all models.
+This broadly coincides with the rapid drop in radius and luminosity in many models around this epoch, and the residual is a product of this sharp change and the numerical noise in multiple simulations at these epochs.
 However, as this is only on the $\approx 5\%$ level, we consider this accurate for our purposes of inferences, as opposed to the larger error in the bolometric luminosity surrogate at early times ($t \lesssim 1$day).
-We note that while above we are showing the $1\sigma$ credible interval, our median normalised residuals are significantly smaller and on the order of $10^{-3}$, highlighting strong consistency between the surrogate model predictions and the training data.
+We note that while Fig.~\ref{fig:residuals} shows the $1\sigma$ credible interval, our median normalised residuals are significantly smaller and on the order of $10^{-3}$, highlighting strong consistency between the surrogate model predictions and the training data.

 Our ultimate goal with a surrogate model is to efficiently draw new model predictions and perform inference on real data.
 To investigate how our surrogate model performs when interpolating, we randomly sample from a uniform prior on all parameters (uniform over the ranges specified in Table~\ref{tab:parameters}).
 We note that while the model could also be used to extrapolate, this is not reliable due to the feature scalings we performed when preprocessing the simulations.
 In Fig.~\ref{fig:priordraws}, the blue bands show the $90\%$ credible interval from $50,000$ random samples from our prior for the bolometric luminosity, photosphere radius, and photosphere temperature for times between $0.1$ to $400$ days.
 This immediately provides some useful diagnostics for observations and interpretation.
 For example, at $10$ days, the bolometric luminosity of a Type II SN (for our choice of prior) is between $3\times 10^{42}-2\times10^{43}$erg/s.
 Furthermore, as we are now not limited by the need to perform additional simulations, we can easily explore the effect of changing parameters or make predictions for parameters where there is no simulated data.
 For example, we show predictions (red curves) for a Type II SN with $M_{\rm ZAMS}=13~M_{\odot}$, ${}^{56}\rm{Ni}=0.02~M_{\odot}$, $\dot{M}=10^{-3.1}$~$M_{\odot}$yr$^{-1}$, $\beta=1.2$, $R_{\rm csm} = 5.5\times10^{14}$cm, and $E_{\rm sn}=2.1\times10^{51}$erg, a sample not in the original $228,015$ simulations.